Royal Teeth

-Royal Teeth is an American indie pop band from Lafayette and Baton Rouge, Louisiana, formed in 2010.
-The group consists of singer and guitarist Gary Larsen, singer Nora Patterson, guitarist Thomas Onebane, bassist Joshua Wells, and drummer Josh Hefner.
+Royal Teeth was an American indie pop band from Lafayette and Baton Rouge, Louisiana, formed in 2010.
+The group consisted of singer and guitarist Gary Larsen, singer Nora Patterson, guitarist Thomas Onebane, bassist Joshua Wells, and drummer Josh Hefner.
 They released their debut EP Act Naturally in 2011 and debut LP "Glow" in 2013.

 History

 Formation

 Gary Larsen became acquainted online with Wells, Hefner, and keyboardist Andrew Poe, all of whom were at the time members of the band Oh Juliet based in Lafayette, Louisiana.
 After the group's dissolution in 2010, Wells invited Larsen to move to Lafayette to work on a new musical project.
 The duo were eventually joined by Wells' ex-bandmates Poe and Hefner, and guitarist Steve Billeaud.
 The band was completed by the addition of Baton Rouge native Patterson.